chocolatemelt/cube/src/Main.md

 ### drafting signals

-> _"when neighboring drafters learn what one another are drafting, they're able to cooperate and will both wind up with better decks.
+> _"When neighboring drafters learn what one another are drafting, they're able to cooperate and will both wind up with better decks.
 This type of understanding and cooperation can be accomplished through signaling… signaling comes in the form of what cards you pass, receive, do not pass, and do not receive from your neighbors."_

 > —[Reid Duke](https://magic.wizards.com/en/articles/archive/lo/basics-booster-draft-2014-11-03)